All Episodes

 My dad always told me, he said, you know, you're

 so aggressive.
-The sports things what keeps you out of trouble,
+The sports things.

-couldn't turn off unless I was playing the game or
+A switch that I couldn't turn off unless I was

-wrestling or lifting or whatnot.
-But playing down there it
+playing the game or wrestling or lifting or whatnot.

-an experience of a lifetime.
+it was an experience of a lifetime.

-Speaker 2 (35:23):
+Speaker 3 (35:23):

-Being a Wildcat.
-Was also the end of the what
+Being a Wildcat was also the end of the what

 if game?
-What if he had stayed at Ferris, what
+What if he had stayed at Ferris, What

 if he had followed his father and brother further into football.